Joint momenta-coordinates states as pointer states in quantum decoherence: Introduction

 In classical mechanics, a particle is fully described by its position $ x $ and its momentum $ p $.
 In quantum mechanics, however, the Heisenberg uncertainty principle prevents these quantities from being specified simultaneously with arbitrary precision.
 Various phase space formulations in quantum mechanics have been developed to address this limitation, including the Wigner function.
-However, the phase space which is considered in this formulation is a classical one \cite{Weigner, Bondar}.
+However, the phase space considered in this formulation is a classical one \cite{Weigner, Bondar}.
 More recently, the idea of quantum phase space based on joint momenta-coordinates states has been proposed \cite{ravo2,invariant,linear}.
 These states saturate generalized uncertainty relations and share some properties with classical states.
 Previous studies, most notably those by Zurek and collaborators \cite{Zurek, zurek1,zurek2}, have shown that Gaussian coherent states often emerge as approximate pointer states because they minimize uncertainty relation and decohere more slowly than other superpositions.
-However, this identifiction is model-dependent and remains tied to a particular coordinate or momentum basis in Hilbert space.
-Another study, by Isar \cite{isar}, applied the Lindblad formalism to the damped harmonic oscillator and provided important insights into the role of decoherence in open quantum systems.
-Their analysis focused mainly on the underdamped regime, where the dynamics allows for Gaussian-like states that remain approximately stable under environmental influence.
+However, this identification is model-dependent and remains tied to a particular coordinate or momentum basis in Hilbert space.
+Others studies applied the Lindblad formalism to the damped harmonic oscillator and provided important insights into the role of decoherence in open quantum systems \cite{scutaru, isar, ref2, ref3, ref4, ref5, ref6, revisiting}.
+A comprehensive treatment of the damped harmonic oscillator, covering both underdamped and overdamped regimes, was provided in the seminal work \cite{scutaru}.
+However, the crucial question of pointer states was not addressed in that work.
+While pointer states was discussed in the work of Isar in \cite{isar}, their analysis focused mainly on the underdamped regime, where the dynamics allows for Gaussian-like states that remain approximately stable under environmental influence.
 However, the complementary overdamped case, where dissipation overwhelms the restoring force, was not treated in their work.
 A recent study \cite{highlighting} put forward the conjecture that pointer states may, in fact, coincide with joint momenta-coordinates states, but left this connection without a formal proof.